Royals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adley Rutschman and the Baltimore Orioles will try to find success against Daniel Lynch when he starts for the Kansas City Royals on Friday at 7:05 PM ET.
+Adam Frazier and the Baltimore Orioles will hit the field at Oriole Park at Camden Yards against the Kansas City Royals and Vinnie Pasquantino on Saturday.

-The Royals have been listed as +155 moneyline underdogs in this matchup with the favored Orioles (-190).
-The over/under for the matchup is set at 8.5 runs.
+The Orioles are favored in this one, at -165, while the underdog Royals have +140 odds to win.
+The over/under is 9 runs for the contest.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.